38 Examples of Pride in the Bible

 4. Power Hungry Eve

 “God has said, ‘You must not eat of it or touch it, or you will die.’ ” “You will not surely die,” the serpent told her.
 “For God knows that in the day you eat of it, your eyes will be opened and you will be like God, knowing good and evil.”
 Genesis 3:3-5

-Submission to God isn’t revealed when everything is going well… No, it’s truly revealed when we are going through hard situations and tempted.
+So, don’t be so quick to judge Eve.
+Our lack of submission to God isn’t revealed when everything is going well… No, it’s truly revealed when we are tempted and/or going through hard situations.
 Can you submit to God’s promise that He will help you when your husband or wife does something wrong?
-OR, will you listen to the enemy and take matters into your own hand?
-I’m guilty of doing this at work.
-I tried to fix a situation where the boss was clearly messing up.
+Will you choose to thank God when your entire body is slowly dying due to a disease?

+In the beginning, Satan kidnapped humanity into sin and continued to whisper prideful thoughts in our ears to get us to sin.
+In the end, Jesus paid for our freedom from captivity of pride with his blood.
+Jesus defeated Satan by resisting pride and offering himself as a holy sacrifice for all sin.
 Jesus: “the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
 Matthew 20:28 AND “For you were bought with a price.
 So glorify God in your body.”
 1 Corinthians 6:20

 Through Jesus, you can escape pride too.
 You don’t have to give into the voices that make you fight for power, greed, control, and appearances of perfection.
 Let him into your heart.
 “He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
 By his wounds you have been healed.”
 1 Peter 2:24

 Related Article: Dying To Self: 4 Tips To Crucify The Flesh!